Aggie01/Amazon_Vine_Analysis/README.md

 ![](comparison_vine_vs_not_percentage.png)

 ## Summary:
-It can be concluded that there was no positive bias from the Vine reviews.
+It is concluded that there was no positive bias from the Vine reviews.
 The proportion of Vine vs Non-Vine votes is about the same for 5-star.
 In other words, paid reviews do not guarantee/gear toward positive opinions.
 Vine memebers post unbiased opinion and compenstation does not guarantee a positive review.

 ## Suggestions: